1.

 20.

 A 58-year-old male presents urgently to the ED for evaluation of RLE pain and swelling.
 An Ultrasound is performed that reveals a DVT of the right posterior tibial vein.
-Two days prior to the development of the RLE swelling, he had come back on a non-stop plane ride from South Korea.
+Two days prior to the development of the RLE swelling, he had come back from a non-stop plane ride from South Korea.

 The patient is up to date with his age-appropriate cancer screening tests.
 He has a history of Type II DM and his calculated CrCl=35 mL/min.

-Hematology is consulted on this case.
+A Hematologist is consulted on this case.
 This is felt to be a provoked clot.
-The patient needs to start on anticoagulation .
-However, in addition to his kidney dysfunction, the patient has a history of HIT that occurred 2 years ago after he received prophylactic enoxaparin during an inpatient admission for multifocal pneumonia.
+The patient needs to start on anticoagulation.
+However, in addition to his kidney dysfunction, the patient has a history of HIT that occurred two years ago after he received prophylactic enoxaparin during an inpatient admission for multifocal pneumonia.
 However, he did not have any clotting event (no DVT, stroke) with that HIT episode.
 He just had developed thrombocytopenia during that time.
 The HIT Antibody and Serotonin release assay were both positive during that admission.
-His platelet count eventually recovered back to normal.

 Of the following choices, what is the best option for him to manage his DVT?